Understanding Cone Geometry

 Designed for immersion-style pouring

 Ribs only at the top.
 Lower section creates suction against filter, slowing flow.
 Encourages filling the dripper and letting it drain.
 Body-focused extraction.
+Popular in Japanese kissaten (coffee houses) for dark roasts.4

 April Brewer